 We typically offer nitrous oxide and local anesthetic for deep cleaning procedures.
 This keeps the patient very comfortable so that they’re at ease throughout the entire therapeutic procedure.
 If needed, we can also perform full-mouth SCRP treatment under oral conscious sedation.

 Treating periodontal disease doesn’t end with the deep cleaning procedure; in fact, that’s just the beginning.
 Proper maintenance of deep periodontal pockets can keep bacterial deposits from redeveloping and reverse inflammatory conditions.

 For most patients, we recommend a therapeutic periodontal maintenance cleaning as frequently as every 3 to 4 months.
-This prevents the disease from recurring when proper home maintenance is practiced, and allows healthy tissue to reattach to the root surface.
-As pocket depths are lessened, maintenance visits can be spread out further and further apart, hopefully once again reaching regular recall visits every 6 months.
+This prevents the disease from recurring when proper home maintenance is practiced and allows healthy tissue to reattach to the root surface.
+As pocket depths are lessened, maintenance visits can be spread out further and further apart, hopefully once again reaching regular recall visits every six months.

 Professional therapy is only the beginning of managing gum disease.
-Wilton Manors Dental will help each patient establish and individualized oral care plan that addresses the specific areas of infection, as well as home methods that are the most successful for plaque removal.
+Sunny Dental of Wilton Manors will help each patient establish an individualized oral care plan that addresses the specific areas of infection, as well as home methods that are the most successful for plaque removal.

 Call our office to schedule a convenient appointment today (954) 210-4376.